-- Check that the solution in each vial is colorless to light yellow and opalescent.
+- Check that the solution in each vial is colorless to light yellow.
 The solution may develop a few fine translucent particles, as golimumab is a protein.
 Do not use if opaque particles, discoloration or other foreign particles are present.

 - Prior to infusion, visually inspect the diluted SIMPONI ARIA solution for particulate matter or discoloration.
 Do not use if these exist.

 - Use only an infusion set with an in-line, sterile, non-pyrogenic, low protein-binding filter (pore size 0.22 micrometer or less).